ayasqualli/fl-iot-intrusion-detection/README.md

 # fl-iot-intrusion-detection
-Federated Learning for Intrustion Detection System in IoT Network - Project for 3DSMARTFactory Summer Internship
+Federated Learning for Intrusion Detection System in IoT Network - Project for 3DSMARTFactory Summer Internship